 This Handbook is intended to facilitate student progress and provide a clear description of the requirements of the Doctoral Program.
 All faculty and students associated with the Program should familiarize themselves with (1) the contents of this Handbook, including all subsequent additions and/or amendments; and (2) the most recent Rivier University Academic Catalog.
-This Handbook was developed to augment policies and procedures set forth in the Rivier Academic Catalog.
 Faculty and students should respect these policies and procedures.
 If a situation arises which is not addressed in the Handbook, the policies and procedures of the Rivier University Academic Catalog shall apply.